KriskoTamas/markdown/terminology.md

 ## Kubelet

 ## ETCD
+ETCD is an open source distributed key-value store used to hold and manage the critical information that distributed systems need to keep running.
+Most notably, it manages the configuration data, state data, and metadata for Kubernetes, the popular container orchestration platform.

 ## Docker
 Docker is an open source **containerization platform**.
 It enables developers to package applications into containers - standardized executable components combining application source code with the operating system (OS) libraries and dependencies required to run that code in any environment.